splash-networks/capport/Aruba Instant On/README.md

 # Aruba Instant On External Captive Portal

-This is an example of a PHP based external captive portal for Aruba iAP.
+This is an example of a PHP based external captive portal for Aruba Instant On AP.
 The code given here can be used to setup a basic captive portal featuring an HTML form.

 Apache access log showing redirect parameters